fcru/TFM_kube/README.md

 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="user1" password="XXXXX";
 ```
 Jaas.conf is no longer necessary to create as it has been created within the project and is saved via the dockerfile.
+It is only necessary to create it before creating the kafka topics

-To change the password, modify the file kafka_client_jaas.conf.
+To change the kafka secret, modify the file kafka_client_jaas.conf.

 #### jaas.conf
 ```